ntnyq/vuepress-plugin-svg-icons/docs/guide/README.md

 Just enjoy it!

 ::: warning
-A `name` attribute must provide to specific the `.svg` file name you gonna use.
+A `name` attribute must provide to specific the SVG file name you gonna use.

-And the file must exist wherever you put your `.svg` files in.
+And the file must exist wherever you put your SVG files in.
 :::

 i.e: